csorianot/godmc_wiki/Process-methylation-data.md

 **IMPORTANT** Please check the following graphs:
 - `results/04/smoking_prediction.pdf` - shows smoking predictor distribution
 - `results/04/age_prediction.pdf` - shows correlation between predicted and actual ages
 - `results/04/cellcounts_plot.pdf` - shows cell count distributions.
 Please note that there maybe zeros in the cell counts (CD8T and eosinophils) so the transformations don't look great.
+Please note we are not running a GWAS on eosinophils but only use the untransformed eosinophils as a covariate in the analysis.

 ### Adjustment of methylation values